 Like Trump’s nomination, bringing a multilevel marketer to talk at the national convention speaks to the GOP's increasingly unabashed embrace of obvious cons (as Paul Krugman's clever headline writer put it, it's a “Party Agrift.”)
 Movement conservatism has a long history of entanglement with get-rich-quick schemes and snake oil salesmen hawking miracle cures or gold bullion (just think about Glenn Beck’s advertisers).
 But this stuff is no longer at the periphery of the party.
 It’s on the convention stage.
 Likewise, Republicans have long sold magical thinking in public policy, like tax cuts for the wealthy that will pay for themselves.
 But now its presidential standard-bearer is promising to make Mexico pay for a border wall.

-And then there’s the resonance with GOP philosophy—which, as much as anything else, stands for the notion that Americans have a right to get ripped off.
+And then there’s the resonance with GOP public policy thinking—which, as much as anything else, stands for the notion that Americans have a right to get ripped off.
 On a small scale, they want to undo the Obama administration’s fiduciary rule, which merely requires retirement investment advisers to work in their client’s best interests.
 Much bigger: They want to cripple or kill the Consumer Financial Protection Bureau, which is dedicated to making sure Americans aren’t preyed upon by financial companies.